yzhilong/tp/docs/DeveloperGuide.md

 is valid if
 * The list of games currently displayed is not empty, and the chosen index is a valid index.
 * At least one field is chosen to be edited.
-* The formats of all fields entered, such as game type, start amount, end amount, location etc must be in the correct format.
+* The formats of all fields entered, such as game name, start amount, end amount, location etc must be in the correct format.

 Assume that the user has already launched `GameBook` and the app currently displays this:
 ![GameBook UI](images/GameBook.png)